BlueDiU/MyCustomHooks/hooks/useForm/form.md

     <form onSubmit={handleSubmit}>
         <input
-        // this name must be to equal the value of sentences initial state (object) name="example"
+        // this name must be to equal the value of desclared in initial state (object) name="example"
-            //Receive form the value sentence in initial state from weight changes value={example}
+        //Receive the form value desclared in initial state for wait changes value={example}
             onChange={handleInputChange}
         />